-I'm not smart enough to know the real skinny at Hewlett-Packard and why Carly Fiorina suddenly finds herself out of a job.
+I'm not smart enough to know the real skinny at Hewlett-Packard and why Carly Fiorina (search) suddenly finds herself out of a job.
 But I suspect taking on the family didn't help.

 When Fiorina pushed through her merger with Compaq years back, she also took on the heirs of Mr. Hewlett and Mr. Packard, who wanted nothing to do with Compaq.